codervivek/DUBG/README.md

 # **The team**

-**Vivek Raj, **Indian Institute Of Technology Guwahati, Computer Science and Engineering, B.Tech, 2020 - Loves to automate daily tasks, interested in serious TV shows
+**Vivek Raj**,Indian Institute Of Technology Guwahati, Computer Science and Engineering, B.Tech, 2020 - Loves to automate daily tasks, interested in serious TV shows

 **Ekagra Ranjan,** Indian Institute Of Technology Guwahati, Electronics and Communication Engineering, B.Tech, 2020 - Interested in Artificial Intelligence, likes to watch standup comedy

-**Pavan Kumar, **Indian Institute Of Technology Guwahati, Computer Science and Engineering B.Tech, 2020 - Loves to make things with code,
+**Pavan Kumar**,Indian Institute Of Technology Guwahati, Computer Science and Engineering B.Tech, 2020 - Loves to make things with code,

 # **The Concept**